Home » Bitcoin Trading Guide

 Types of Bitcoin markets

-Whether you are a trader or an investor, you must know the kind of market you want to involve yourself in.
-While there are different Bitcoin markets, the most popular one is the spot market, followed by the futures market (which comprises the perpetual and quarterly futures), and lastly the options market.
+Whether you are a trader or an investor, you must determine what kind of market you want to involve yourself in.
+While there are different Bitcoin markets, the most popular one is the spot market, followed by the futures market (which comprises the perpetual and quarterly futures), and lastly, the options market.

 Bitcoin spot market